alptbz/course-wireguard-eoip/labs/lab1/README.md

 <br>*Figure 1: Overview of the network.*

 ## 5. Connect to the Instructor's Network
-Your course instructor will have a Wi-Fi network for you to connect your router.
+Your course instructor will have a Wi-Fi network ready for you to connect your router to.

-**💪 Challenge 1:** Connect your Router to the Wi-Fi network provided by the course instructor. *Typically the SSID is `WireGuardEoIP`*
+**💪 Challenge 1:** Connect your Router to the Wi-Fi network provided by the course instructor. *Typically the SSID is `WireGuardEoIP`*.
+You know that you completed this challenge when you are able to ping the Router on `192.168.99.1` and a target in the public internet (e.g. `9.9.9.9` or `8.8.8.8`)

 <details>
 <summary>Connect to the Instructor's Network - Solution</summary>